-The REIT recognized a mark-to-market adjustment upon assuming the mortgages payables at acquisition, which was the principal amounts discounted using average expected interest rates.
-This adjustment is accreted over the course of the remaining life of the mortgages and included in accretion of mark-to-market adjustment on mortgages payable in the consolidated statements of net income and comprehensive income.
+The REIT recognized a mark-to-market adjustment upon assuming some mortgages payable at acquisition, which was the principal amounts discounted using average expected interest rates.
+This adjustment is accreted over the course of the remaining life of these mortgages and included in accretion of mark-to-market adjustment on mortgages payable in the consolidated statements of net income and comprehensive income.